oslabs-beta/Lighthouse/README.md

 ## Monitoring

 A minimal GUI provides clear visualization of cluster peformance and health.
-Users are able to get the information they need immediately, allowing for on-time system predictions and decisions.
+Users are able to get the information they need, when they need it, allowing for on-time system predictions and decisions.

-# Getting Started
+## Getting Started

 Before using the application, the user should have a Confluent Kafka cluster up and running, as well as a Prometheus server connected.
 AFterwards, it's as easy as inputting the Prometheus endpoint into the application.